Mikala Albertson MD

 My friend, let’s trust THE SCIENCE.

 I’d love to share my new book with you!
-Everything I Wish I Could Tell You About Midlife: A Woman’s Guide to Health in the Body You Actually Have releases October 8.
-You can pre-order now!
+Everything I Wish I Could Tell You About Midlife: A Woman’s Guide to Health in the Body You Actually Have is available now!